WebMD Network Advertising Policy

 - WebMD has sole discretion for determining the types of Advertising that will be accepted and displayed on the WebMD Network, and under no circumstances will WebMD's acceptance of any Advertisement be considered an endorsement of the product(s) and/or service(s) advertised or for the company that advertises, manufactures, distributes, or promotes the products or services.

-- There are certain categories of advertisements that WebMD will not permit on the WebMD Network at any time.
+- There are certain categories of Advertisements that WebMD will not knowingly permit on the WebMD Network at any time.
 These categories include but are not limited to the following:

 - fraudulent, deceptive, illicit, misleading or offensive material

 - material that misrepresents, ridicules, discriminates (real or implied) or attacks an individual or group on the basis of age, national origin, race, religion, gender, sexual orientation, marital status, disability or any other status deemed inappropriate for the WebMD Network

 - weapons, firearms, ammunition, or fireworks

 - the simulation of news or an emergency